David Rubenstein: Baltimore Orioles

-Rubenstein, heading an investment group that included Cal Ripken Jr., acquired the Baltimore Orioles of Major League Baseball (MLB) from Peter Angelos in 2024 for $1.725 billion.
+In March 2024, Rubenstein completed the purchase of the Baltimore Orioles from Peter Angelos and the Angelos family for $1.725 billion, becoming the team's chairman, CEO, and principal owner.
+A Baltimore native, Rubenstein had been a lifelong Orioles fan.

+The ownership group included Ares Management co-founder Mike Arougheti, former Baltimore mayor Kurt Schmoke, former New York mayor Michael Bloomberg, and Hall of Fame athletes Cal Ripken Jr. and Grant Hill.
+Rubenstein stated his goal was to bring a World Series championship back to Baltimore, and in his first offseason as owner increased the team's payroll by $50 million.

+As of mid-2026, CNBC estimated the franchise's value at $2 billion.

 Personal life

 Rubenstein lives in Bethesda, Maryland, and was married to Alice Rogoff, founder of the Alaska House New York and the Alaska Native Arts Foundation and former owner of Alaska Dispatch News.
-They met while both were working for the Carter Administration and married on May 21, 1983.
+They met while both were working for the Carter administration and married on May 21, 1983.
 The couple divorced on December 8, 2017.

 Rubenstein and Rogoff had three children together, two daughters and a son.
 Gabrielle "Ellie" Rubenstein co-founded Manna Tree, a private equity firm that invests in health and nutrition companies; she was also one of two dozen honorary co-chairs of the Alaskan chapter of Donald Trump's 2016 presidential campaign.

+U.S. Chief Justice John Roberts officiated at Rubenstein's marriage to Caryn Zucker in June 2026.
+Stuart Weinblatt, rabbi emeritus at B'nai Tzedek in Potomac, Maryland, officiated at the religious ceremony.

 Philanthropy

 Rubenstein was among the initial 40 individuals who have pledged to donate more than half of their wealth to philanthropic causes or charities as part of The Giving Pledge.
 Rubenstein is well known for his "patriotic philanthropy" focused on preservation of American history and historic sites.